Bitrix24 Helpdesk

 To view query history:

-1. Open BI Builder and go to the SQL > SQL Lab section.
+1. Open BI Builder and go to SQL > SQL Lab.

 2. Select the bitrix24 schema.